Out of the FOG Banner

 None of the above statements are true, yet they probably sound familiar.

 While many people who use these statements rarely expect them to be taken as literal, factual truth, they may actually be a true expression of the person’s feelings.
-For example, imagine a person says: “You never listen to me!”

 For example, imagine a person says: "You never listen to me!"